St Michael's Church, Camden Town

-St Michael's Church is the principal Anglican church for Camden Town in north London.
+St Michael's Church is the principal Church of England Parish Church for Camden Town in north central London.
 The present building, built in the late 19th century, was designed by George Frederick Bodley and Thomas Garner in a Gothic Revival style.

 History

 Saint Michael's began as a church planting mission in 1877 under the direction of Father Edward Bainbridge Penfold.
 The congregation first met for Mass at 5A Camden Road, a few doors away from the current church in a building which now houses a betting shop.
 A service was celebrated in the shop to begin the celebrations for the parish's 125th anniversary in 2002.
 The church was named in remembrance of the church of St Michael Queenhithe, demolished in 1876 to fund the Camden mission.